 Located west of Ilwaco

-Cape Disappointment State Park features sandy beaches, two working lighthouses, an old military fort, trails through coastal forests, and spectacular vistas, including breathtaking ocean, overlooks, and quieter views of Baker Bay.
-The park has an old-growth forest, lakes, freshwater and saltwater marshes, streams, ocean tidelands, and a large variety of wildlife.
-Plenty of fun awaits your family at Cape Disappointment.
-Enjoy a picnic, go fishing, hiking, dig for clams, do a little crabbing, and much more!
+Cape Disappointment State Park boasts sandy shores, two operational lighthouses, a historical military fort, and trails winding through coastal forestland.
+It offers stunning views ranging from panoramic ocean overlooks to serene vistas of Baker Bay.
+The park is home to an old-growth forest, lakes, both freshwater and saltwater marshes, streams, ocean tidelands, and a diverse array of wildlife.
+A world of enjoyment for the entire family awaits at Cape Disappointment.
+Indulge in a picnic, try your hand at fishing, embark on a hike, dig for clams, engage in crabbing, and much more!

 Fort Columbia State Park